 I was right in that the two challenges didn’t directly affect or limit each other.
 I would definitely do two challenges together in future months.

-Vegan Challenge – I had a completely vegan diet most days, and when I didn’t it was mostly because I was uncertain of the ingredients in certain homemade dishes (for example), so they may have been vegan after all.
-A few times I had a vitamin tablet which was not vegan, because I felt I needed a supplement, but once I have used them up I would only buy vegan supplements in the future.
-Other times I didn’t eat vegan were when non-vegan meals were made for me, and when I went to my friend’s hen party and had previously stated vegetarian on the dietary requirements.
+I had a completely vegan diet most days.
+When I didn’t, it was mostly because I was uncertain of the ingredients in certain homemade dishes (for example), so they may have been vegan after all.
+A few times I had a vitamin tablet which was not vegan because I felt I needed a supplement.
+Once I have used them up I would only buy vegan supplements in the future.
+Other times I didn’t eat vegan were when non-vegan meals were made for me.
+This included when I went to my friend’s hen party and had previously stated vegetarian on the dietary requirements.

-I have also had dry skin on my wrists, and pimples around my chin, jaw and below my ears.
-This could be related to the change in diet, or detox symptoms, or it could just be coincidental.
+Another issue I’ve had was dry skin on my wrists, and pimples around my chin, jaw and below my ears.
+This could be related to the change in diet or detox symptoms, or it could just be coincidental.

 I thought that after a month of eating vegan food, non-vegan food would no longer seem appealing to me and may even seem off-putting, but this hasn’t happened yet.
 Certain non-vegan foods that I used to eat still appeal to me, but maybe that is because I have still had small amounts during the month.